 He prefers to teach the game of softball, and when the game is done, he leaves everything on the field.

-After 34 years in Chicago's Lincoln Park neighborhood, Lenti has won 1,300 games.
+After 35 years in Chicago's Lincoln Park neighborhood, Lenti has won 1,300 games.
 On February 17, 2018, the Blue Demons defeated Presbyterian 1-0 at the Cougar Classic in Mt.
 Pleasant, S.C., to capture Lenti's 1,300th victory.
 He also won his 1,200th game in 2014 with a 4-3 road win at Big Ten rival Illinois.

 Under Lenti's watch, senior ace Kirsten Verdun capped her illustrious career with a second NFCA All-American honor as her and Mary Connolly both made all-region teams and were named BIG EAST Player and Pitcher of the Year, respectively.